 This prospectus supplement and the accompanying prospectus in electronic format may be made available on a website maintained by the representatives of the underwriters and may also be made available on a website maintained by other underwriters.
-The underwriters may agree to allocate a number of units of our common stock to underwriters for sale to their online brokerage account holders.
+The underwriters may agree to allocate a number of units of our common stock and warrants to purchase our common stock to underwriters for sale to their online brokerage account holders.
 Internet distributions will be allocated by the representatives of the underwriters to underwriters that may make Internet distributions on the same basis as other allocations.
 In connection with the offering, the underwriters or syndicate members may distribute prospectuses electronically.
 No forms of electronic prospectus other than prospectuses that are printable as Adobe® PDF will be used in connection with this offering.